astridx/meinblog/sik/r/why-apollo-advantages-disadvantages-alternatives/index.md

 ---
-date: "2018-07-04T13:50:46+02:00"
+date: '2018-07-04T13:50:46+02:00'
-title: "Why Apollo: Advantages and Disadvantages"
+title: 'Why Apollo: Advantages and Disadvantages'
-description: "Overview about the advantages and disadvantages of using Apollo and its ecosystem for JavaScript applications.
-It mentions also Apollo alternatives such as Urql and Relay for React applications ..."
+description: 'Overview about the advantages and disadvantages of using Apollo and its ecosystem for JavaScript applications.
+It mentions also Apollo alternatives such as Urql and Relay for React applications ...'
-categories: ["React", "GraphQL"]
+categories: ['React', 'GraphQL']
-keywords: ["apollo alternatives", "apollo advantages", "apollo disadvantages", "why apollo", "apollo benefits"]
-hashtags: ["#100DaysOfCode", "#GraphQL", "#ReactJs"]
+keywords:
+  [
+    'apollo alternatives',
+    'apollo advantages',
+    'apollo disadvantages',
+    'why apollo',
+    'apollo benefits',
+  ]
+hashtags: ['#100DaysOfCode', '#GraphQL', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
-contribute: ""
+contribute: ''
 ---

 <Sponsorship />